ElGuillermo/HLL_CRCON_watch_roles/README.md

   ```

 ## Limitations
+### ⚠️ Plugin config
-⚠️ Any change to these files requires a CRCON rebuild and restart (using the `restart.sh` script) to be taken in account :
+Any change to these files requires a CRCON rebuild and restart (using the `restart.sh` script) to be taken in account :
 - `/root/hll_rcon_tool/custom_tools/common_functions.py`
 - `/root/hll_rcon_tool/custom_tools/watch_roles.py`
 - `/root/hll_rcon_tool/custom_tools/watch_roles_config.py`

+### ⚠️ CRCON upgrade
-⚠️ This plugin requires a modification of the `/root/hll_rcon_tool/config/supervisord.conf` original CRCON file.
+This plugin requires a modification of the `/root/hll_rcon_tool/config/supervisord.conf` original CRCON file.
 If any CRCON upgrade implies updating this file, the usual CRCON upgrade procedure will **FAIL**.
 To successfully upgrade your CRCON, you'll have to revert the changes back, then reinstall this plugin.
 To revert to the original file :